-BHUBANESWAR: THE Election Commission on Tuesday dispatched polling parties to their respective stations and beefed up security in areas bordering the four Lok Sabha constituencies which will go to elections in the first phase on April 11.
+BHUBANESWAR: The Election Commission (EC) on Sunday dispatched polling parties to six Lok Sabha constituencies which will go to polls in the third phase on Tuesday.

 The EC directed all officials concerned including district election officers and returning officers to ensure there is no recurrence of cross-pairing of EVMs at the time of polling this time.
 “A total of 10,464 booths have been set up and around 68,000 polling personnel deployed for the third phase elections.
 Most of these officials left for their respective booths with EVMs and VVPATs this evening,” Joint Chief Electoral Officer (CEO) for Odisha Raghuram R Iyer said.

 He said CEO Surendra Kumar has asked all District Election Officers and Returning Officers to ensure that technical glitches are dealt with appropriately and there is no recurrence of cross-pairing of EVMs as was reported in the second phase as a result of which polling was disrupted in at least six booths.
 The CEO, who recommended the EC for re-polling in these booths, had also suspended 14 polling officials for dereliction of duty and negligence.

 The polling officials have been imparted required training in this regard and have been advised to ensure there is no mishandling of the EVMs, the joint CEO said.
 The CEO, who convened a meeting with district election officers, also took stock of arrangements like water, chair, tent and other facilities at the booths.